On two-sided skew braces: Two-sided skew braces

-Similarly, the question arises whether we can replace the maximum condition on subgroups by being finitely generated.
+Similarly, the question arises whether we can replace the maximum condition on subgroups by the assumption that they are finitely generated.
 It is generally not true that if $(A,+)$ is finitely generated then $(A,\circ)$ is finitely generated, as the following example shows. \begin{example} Consider the wreath product $G= C_2 \wr \Z$, also known as the lamplighter group, which is finitely generated but does not satisfy the maximum condition on subgroups as it contains the group $H=\bigoplus_{i\in \Z} C_2$.
-The exact factorization by $\Z$ and $H$ yields a skew brace with multiplicative group $H\times \Z$ and additive group $G$, see \cite[Theorem 2.3]{Smoktunowicz2018a}.
+The exact factorization by $\Z$ and $H$ yields a skew brace with multiplicative group $H\times \Z$ and additive group $G$, see \cite[Theorem 3.3]{SV18}.
 As $H\times \Z$ is abelian, the obtained skew brace is clearly two-sided.
-However, $G$ is finitely generated while $H\times \Z$ is not. \end{example} On the other hand, it is not known whether there exist two-sided braces with a finitely generated multiplicative group and non-finitely generated additive group.
-See \cite[Question 4.1]{Sysak2012} for a short discussion of an equivalent question. \begin{theorem} Let $A$ be a two-sided skew brace that satisfies the equivalent conditions of \cref{theorem: additive iff multiplicative noetherian}, then $(A,+)$ is soluble if and only if $(A,\circ)$ is soluble.
+However, $G$ is finitely generated while $H\times \Z$ is not. \end{example} On the other hand, it is not even known whether there exist two-sided braces with a finitely generated multiplicative group and non-finitely generated additive group.
+See \cite[Question 4.1]{Sys12} for a short discussion of an equivalent question. \begin{theorem} Let $A$ be a two-sided skew brace that satisfies the equivalent conditions of \cref{theorem: additive iff multiplicative noetherian}, then $(A,+)$ is soluble if and only if $(A,\circ)$ is soluble.
 In this case, $A$ is a soluble skew brace. \end{theorem} \begin{proof} Similar to the proof of \cref{lem: circ nilpotent two-sided then A^2+A_op^2 +nilpotent} it is sufficient to prove the statement for weakly trivial skew braces and two-sided braces.
 For weakly trivial skew braces this was proved in \cref{cor: derived length weakly trivial}.
-For two-sided braces, the additive group is of course soluble and it follows from \cref{prop: watters} that both the brace and the multiplicative group are soluble. \end{proof} \begin{remark} \cref{theorem: byott} positively answers Byott's conjecture for all two-sided skew braces satisfying the properties of \cref{theorem: additive iff multiplicative noetherian}.
-Recall that one possible formulation of Byott's conjecture is that all finite skew braces of soluble type have a soluble multiplicative group \cite{Byott2015}.
-We can not drop the condition of \cref{theorem: byott}, as there exist two-sided braces with infinitely generated abelian group but non-soluble multiplicative group; see \cite[Example 3.2]{Nasybullov2019}. \end{remark} Our next aim is to prove \cref{theorem: two-sided strongly nilpotent iff right iff left nilpotent} which states that, similar to two-sided braces, there is no distinction between left and right nilpotency of two-sided skew braces of nilpotent type. \begin{lemma} Let $A$ be a two-sided skew brace, then for all $a,b\in A$ and $c\in Z(A,+)$,
+For two-sided braces, the additive group is of course soluble and it follows from \cref{prop: watters} that both the brace and the multiplicative group are soluble. \end{proof} \begin{remark} Recall that one possible formulation of Byott's conjecture is that all finite skew braces of soluble type have a soluble multiplicative group \cite{Byo15}. \cref{theorem: byott} positively answers Byott's conjecture for all, not necessarily finite, two-sided skew braces satisfying the properties of \cref{theorem: additive iff multiplicative noetherian}.
+We can not drop the condition of \cref{theorem: byott}, as there exist two-sided braces whose additive group is not finitely generated and whose multiplicative group is non-soluble; see \cite[Example 3.2]{Nas19}. \end{remark} Our next aim is to prove \cref{theorem: two-sided strongly nilpotent iff right iff left nilpotent} which states that, as is the case for two-sided braces, there is no distinction between left and right nilpotency of two-sided skew braces of nilpotent type. \begin{lemma} Let $A$ be a two-sided skew brace, then for all $a,b\in A$ and $c\in Z(A,+)$, we have $a*c,c*a\in Z(A,+)$ and